lluisalemanypuig/geometry-processing/README.md

 ### Documentation

 Documentation of the library was generated using [Doxygen](http://www.doxygen.nl/).
-It can be found in the [geoproc-docs/](https://github.com/lluisalemanypuig/geometry-processing/tree/master/geoproc-docs) directory.
+It can be found in the [geoproc-docs.zip](https://github.com/lluisalemanypuig/geometry-processing/blob/master/geoproc-docs.zip) file.

 ## Dependencies